daobab-projects/let-me-in/README.md

 Decide where Daobab may write the classes:
 <code>generator.setPath("C:\\Daobab\\");</code>

-Decide which catalogie or schema you want to handle:
+Decide which catalogue or schema you want to handle:
 <code>
         generator.generateOnlyForCatalogues("catalogue");
         generator.generateOnlyForSchemas("schema");